 Glenlee was built in 1896 in Anderson Rodger's Bay Yard in Port Glasgow.
 She was the twenty-sixth of 120 vessels built by Rodger between 1891 and 1909, and by the end of the nineteenth century, it was almost a production line method.

 Glenlee was made of steel manufactured or rolled locally in Lanarkshire.
-It took about six months to complete the ship using the skills of many different tradesmen, who were masters in the building of a wind-driven cargo ship, built to carry large loads cheaply over long distances.
-During her build she was known as Hull 324.
+It took about six months to complete the ship using the skills of many different tradesmen, who were masters in the building of a wind-driven cargo ship.
+She was built to carry large loads, cheaply over long distances.
+During her build, she was known as Hull 324.

 To build a ship such as Glenlee required a host of trades: draughtsmen, platers, riveters, blacksmiths, shipwrights, carpenters, riggers, painters and labourers all had their parts to play.
 To find out more about how steel ships (particularly rivetted sailing ships) were made, read the book "Glenlee: How a riveted sailing ship is built" by Ian Ramsay.
 Ian was a former Trustee of The Clyde Maritime Trust and started his time in the Pointhouse Shipyard of A & J Inglis Limited (Where Riverside Museum is today).
 This book explains all about how these vessels were built.
 Copies are available in the Shop.